 I cried.
 This is why I went there.
 To summit.
 To prove myself I can do it.
 And felt defeated and disappointed in myself.

 “As long as our orientation is toward perfection or success, we will never learn about unconditional friendship with ourselves, nor will we find compassion. ”

 Here’s what it is.
 I made the right decision.
 I put myself in a situation I was completely unprepared for.
-And I could not possibly take any more advantage of people that were just so kind and supporting.
+And I could not possibly take any more advantage of people that were just so kind and supportive.
 I didn’t make the summit.
 But what I have achieved in the end, is bigger than this.
 Wait for it 🙂

 I cannot speak for those who went up the peak and conquered the beast but what I know is that they are an amazing bunch of very determined, brave and fantastic people and all fought their own inner and outer battles.
 I saw it on their faces and in their eyes as they returned that evening.

 On the 4th day, we set off early at 5 am to walk across the mountain passage towards the gate of Sahara and Lake Ifni.
 Gruelling 12-hour hike starting in complete darkness at 5 in the morning.
-We ascended 3600 again and when I reached this top I felt I have pushed myself further than I ever thought I could.
+We ascended 3600 again and when I reached this top I felt I had pushed myself further than I ever thought I could.

 And then something happened.
 Something broke in me.
 The part of my being thinking I’m not capable – completely disappeared.
 Yes, I was rested in comparison to others.
 But I found the strength to walk the path I thought I could never walk.
 And I walked fine, I wasn’t behind anymore.